Voiced labial–velar nasal

-The labial–velar nasal is found in West and Central Africa and eastern New Guinea.
+A labial–velar nasal is found in West and Central Africa and eastern New Guinea, as well as in certain contexts in Vietnamese.

 Features

-Features of the voiced labial–velar nasal:
+Features of a voiced labial–velar nasal:

 Occurrence

-Rounded variant
+Labialized variant

 Some languages, especially in Vanuatu, combine this labial–velar nasal with a labial–velar approximant release, hence [ŋ͡mʷ].

 In the Banks Islands languages which have it, the phoneme /ŋ͡mʷ/ is written m̄ in local orthographies, using a macron on the corresponding bilabial.

 In other languages of Vanuatu further south (such as South Efate, or Lenakel), the same segment is spelled m̃ with a combining tilde.